csc-training/summerschool/mpi/docs/Intro_to_MPI.md

   : `arg1`{.input}
     : input arguments in red
   : `arg2`{.output}
-    : output arguments in blue
+    : output arguments in blue.
+Note that in C the output arguments are always pointers to a variable

 # First five MPI commands